Anjali Menon: 2000–2009

-Manjadikuru’s postproduction was put on hold for 4 years due to producer related issues.
-Anjali’s company Little Films India took over the project, completed the film and had a release in 2012 to excellent reviews but the film had a limited box office run.
+Manjadikuru's postproduction was put on hold for 4 years due to producer related issues.
+Anjali's company Little Films India took over the project, completed the film and had a release in 2012 to excellent reviews but the film had a limited box office run.

-Kerala Cafe

-While Manjadikuru was on hold Anjali worked on her first theatre release - Kerala Cafe (2009), then first-ever Malayalam anthology film produced by Ranjith Balakrishnan, Capitol Theatre for which she directed the humorous segment 'Happy Journey', centered around gender politics.
+While Manjadikuru was on hold Anjali worked on her first theatre release - Kerala Cafe (2009), then first-ever Malayalam anthology film produced by Ranjith Balakrishnan, Capitol Theatre for which she directed the humorous segment Happy Journey, centered around gender politics.
 Happy Journey featuring Jagathy Sreekumar & Nithya Menen was premiered at the Abu Dhabi International Film festival and won the NETPAC award at IFFK 2009.
-‘Happy Journey’ was recognised as a fresh new voice in the industry.
+Happy Journey was recognised as a fresh new voice in the industry.

-Ustad Hotel
+2012–2025

 Anjali wrote the story, screenplay and dialogues of the critically and commercially acclaimed Ustad Hotel (2012), directed by Anwar Rasheed.
 Ustad Hotel is a relationship drama of an NRI youngster and his grandfather who runs a seaside restaurant.
 Lauded for its local flavour and cross generational appeal Ustad Hotel was a huge commercial success and Anjali won the National Film Award for Best Screenplay (Dialogues) at the 60th National Film Awards while the film won the National Awards for Most Popular Film.
 Anjali won the Best Writer awards at Asianet Film Awards and Vanitha Film Awards.